TritonDataCenter/rfd/rfd/0055/README.md

 under a mount in the NGZ, e.g. mount foo on /usr/bin/xxx, in zone have /native/usr/bin/xxx

+#### The Controlling Mount

+A key idea within the Linux mount namespace design is that a mount operation's visibility across namespaces is controlled by the `mnse_flags` flags on the mountpoint under which the new mount is occurring.
+This is discussed in more detail under section
+*Tracking MS\_SHARE, MS\_SLAVE and MS\_PRIVATE per namespace and mount*.
+To keep things simple for now, we simply call this the "controlling mount" and assume that a new mount should be visible in all of the same namespaces that the controlling mount is visible in.
+We'll relax that assumption later in this design.

+Determining the controlling mount is simple.
+Once we do the lookup on the mountpoint, we have a `vnode_t`, so we know the `vfs_t` from the `v_vfsp`.

 #### Mounting

 The calling flow here is: